Skip to content

 Please donate

-There's technology available that could help you live independently and stay in control of your health and wellbeing.
-It's often called telecare or telehealth.
+Telecare and telehealth services and equipment is designed to help you live independently and stay safe and in control of your health and wellbeing.

 What is telehealth?